Optical Coherence Tomography (OCT)

 - Drivers who are 75 years of age or older, require a field test as part of their RTA form.
 The purpose of the field test is to rule out the presence of significant visual field loss, and therefore confirm whether they are fit to drive.

 The IOL Master is a modern, non-contact machine used for taking measurements of a patient’s eye in preparation for cataract surgery.
 These measurements are used to calculate the suitable type and strength of the new intra-ocular lens which will replace the natural lens during surgery.
 It is considered as the “gold-standard” machine for pre-operational eye measurements.
 Every eye is unique, and it is important to obtain measurements as accurately as possible, so that a patient can achieve the best possible outcome for their vision.
+The images collected on this machine can be viewed by the doctor during surgery at Charlestown Private Hospital.

 The slit-lamp consists of an adjustable beam of bright light and a high magnification microscope for the examination of the anterior (front) and posterior (back) parts of the eye, as well as being able to measure the Intra-Ocular Pressure (IOP) of each eye.
 The Slit-Lamp is a vital tool which you will find amongst all ophthalmic practices.

 Similar to the OCT machine, the Spectralis is a non-contact, tomography machine, which takes detailed scans of the layers of the macula and optic nerve.
-It can detect early pathology, and here at our Kotara clinic, we use it during our Angiography procedures.
-See Angiography.

 Fundus Fluorescein Angiography